genomicsclass/book/pages/acknowledgments.md

 title: Acknowledgments for Data Analysis for Genomics / Biomedical Data Science series
 ---

+## Course development and course management

+* Heather Sternshein at HarvardX

 ## Course content and assessments

 Statistics for the Life Sciences